awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2reset.md

 *You lost your EC2 key pair, or you configured SSH access to the instance with a key you lost*: To resolve this problem, you can use the **AWSSupport\-ResetAccess** document to create a new SSH key for your current instance, which enables you to connect to the instance again\.

 **Note**
-If your v for Windows Server is configured for Systems Manager, you can also reset your local Administrator password by using EC2Rescue and Run Command\.
+If your EC2 instance for Windows Server is configured for Systems Manager, you can also reset your local Administrator password by using EC2Rescue and Run Command\.
 For more information, see [Using EC2Rescue for Windows Server with Systems Manager Run Command](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2rw-ssm.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 ## How it works<a name="automation-ec2reset-how"></a>